gregmacfarlane/cosmodown/README.md

     <img src="README/newproject.png" width="50%" style="display: block; margin: auto;" />

 5. Select “OK”, and the new project should open automatically.
-Press the “Knit” button at the top of the editor to render the template (to a website),
+To render the document to a website and to a PDF, push the “Build Book” button under the “Build” tab.
+This button also has a drop-down that will allow you to build either the site or the PDF.

     <img src="README/knit.png" width="50%" style="display: block; margin: auto;" />

-6. If the PDF does not open automatically, you will be able to find it in the newly created `_book/` directory.
+6. The site and the rendered PDF will be stored in the `docs/` folder.

 ### Troubleshooting